 In addition to the information contained within the pages for this program, please read the Judicial Branch Certification Commission (JBCC) Rules to be sure you have complete information.

 The Guardianship Certification program improves the standards for persons authorized to serve as guardians statewide.
 For the new Supreme Court approved Guardianship Code of Ethics and Minimum Standards, please click here.

-You must have a user profile to use the online system.
-Current applicants and those currently certified must use the activation code, to be issued to them by the JBCC, in order to create a profile.
+Course Providers and licensees must have a user profile to use the online system, members of the public do not need a user profile.
+Current applicants and those currently certified and registered must use the activation code, issued to them by the JBCC, in order to create a profile.
 Activation codes will only be issued to the contact information currently on file.
 Activation codes will not be issued by phone.
 New applicants can create a profile without an activation code.

 Certain individuals who provide guardianship services in Texas must be certified as of September 1, 2007.
 Forms, instructions and information on certification, provisional certification and re-certification are available on this website.

 With the transition to our new online certification and licensing system, many provisionally certified guardians will receive a new number.
 You will receive an individual email with your old number and your new number.
 Please make note of your new number and be sure to use it on courts documents and any other documents that require you to provide your provisional certification number.